mikewebbtech/mikewebbtech-hugo/content/articles/2018/2018-06-15-simple-payment-id.md

 ---
-title: "eBay Score of the Century ]"
+title: eBay Score of the Century
 date: 2018-06-15T03:09:38
-summary: "smoking network I'm redoing my home and lab network with the goal..."
+summary: smoking network I'm redoing my home and lab network with the goal to go 10Gb/s.
+Let's up that and go 40Gb/s and while were are at it let's take it even further with 56Gb/s....with a twist.  found Infiniband hardware cheaper then ethernet and it can do both
+draft:
+categories:
+  - home-lab
+tags:
+  - networking
+  - storage
+  - server
+series:
 ---

-2018-09-05 11:38:30 eBay Score of the Century Continuing on from [Storage Clustering….a living research project](http://webby.land/2017/06/06/storage-clustering-a-living-research-project/)

 TL;DR: Saved US$16000, smoking network